pahud/docker-awscli/README.md

-## Build Your Own AWS CLI Docker image with AWS CDK
+## Build Your Own AWS CLI Docker image with AWS CDK and Automate the pipeline

 This sample will generate a daily auto image building stack for you with AWS CDK(see this [tweet](https://twitter.com/pahudnet/status/1193576209977724931) for more details).